BA HTIE Immersion Studies

 For the employer, the elite luxury resorts have a talent gap and need to constitute a “bench” from which they can recruit their future management.
-This partnership with FDU and AHTA allows them the develop a source of well prepared, motivated trainee staff who can gradually build up the skills, knowledge, and talent they aspire to recruit longer term.
+This partnership with FDU and American Hospitality Talent Acquisition (AHTA) allows them to develop a source of well prepared, motivated trainee staff who can gradually build up the skills, knowledge, and talent they aspire to recruit longer term.

 FDU and AHTA have considerable experience operating structured internships and online offsite programs to students working in resorts.
 Based on this experience the process will include several steps to ensure success focused admission, strong academic and professional support while students are engaged in the program, proactive career and professional advisement and extracurricular activities that enhance and promote a sense of student communities within the program and their work locations.